Is this program only for students who hold a degree in Sociology?

 From whom should I request recommendation letters?

 Letters should be requested from college professors who know your academic work well.
 Applicants who are not recent college graduates will have greater difficulty in identifying appropriate recommenders but professors are accustomed to being asked to write letters well after the student graduates.
+If you are unable to find professors who can write a recommendation letter, you can also use professional references who can speak to your skills.

 How much credit will be given for graduate-level classes taken elsewhere?